 Cave and Basin National Historic Site

 This is where it all started.
 It’s because of the hot springs at the Cave and Basin that Banff became a national park.
 I’d go into the history here but it’s better if you visit the site and learn for yourself.
-Entrance is free with an annual park pass or a small fee without one.
+The entrance is free with an annual park pass or a small fee without one.
 There’s also a beautiful little cave with one of the rarest snails in the world.
-This is one the many Banff attractions you don’t want to miss just for the history alone.
+This is one of the many Banff attractions you don’t want to miss just for the history alone.

 One of the most popular Banff activities during the summer is hiking.
 Since the Canadian Rockies are one of the most beautiful places on Earth and very wild, it’s home to hundreds of hikes for all levels of fitness.
 There are plenty of half-day hikes, full-day hikes, and multi-day hikes.
-Some are easy and relatively flat while some tale you to the top of mountains.
+Some are easy and relatively flat while some take you to the top of the mountains.
 We’ll be creating a separate article just for hiking in Banff but some of the best hikes near Banff that don’t require heavy training are Sundance Canyon, Johnston Canyon, Boom Lake, Sunshine Meadows, Tunnel Mountain, and Sulphur Mountain.

 Banff Helicopter Tours

-Summer or winter, taking a flight-seeing tour over Banff National Park is one of the coolest things you can do.
+Summer or winter, taking a flightseeing tour over Banff National Park is one of the coolest things you can do.
 If you think the mountains and lakes look spectacular from the ground, imagine how they look from the air!
 Helicopter tours take place throughout the year depending on the weather and offer anywhere from 20-minute flights to a full hour.
 Some people even take them to the top of a mountain where you can have dinner, go hiking, do yoga, or even get married!
 The possibilities are endless.
 (You can save money on a helicopter tour with the Canada Saver Card)

 If you want to feel like your on top of the world, a trip up the Banff Gondola is a must.
 This gondola will take you up to the top of Sulphur Mountain, giving you views over the town of Banff and various mountain ranges.
 There’s a variety of platforms that take you to different lookout points and there’s also a restaurant, bar, and coffee shop.
 At $65, it’s quite expensive, but if you do want to save money, you can also hike to the top.
 There’s a trail that starts right where the gondola begins and it takes close to two hours to make it to the summit.
 From there, you can hike back down or take the gondola.
 Sometimes it’s free and sometimes it’s half price on the way down.